-The company continues to invest behind its brands, on product innovations and growth segments of the tea category.
-In the financial year ending 31 March 2021 an after tax profit was recorded of £15,274k (2020: after tax profit of £12,060k), an increase of £3,214k from prior year.
-The increase is mainly due to revenue growth, favourable sales mix and lower administration costs.
+In the financial year ending 31 March 2023, an after-tax profit was recorded of £12,306k (2022: after tax profit of £15,001k), a decrease of £2,695k from prior year.
+The decrease reflects lower operating profits and increased exceptional items for restructuring costs partially offset by increase in finance income.

-The net asset position of the company of as at 31 March 2021 was £237,685k, an increase from £236,590k as at 31 March 2020 mainly explained by an after tax profit of £15,274k partly offset by other comprehensive expense of £14,179k owing to an adverse movement in the company's defined benefit pension scheme obligation.
-The adverse movement in the company's defined benefit pension obligation reflects unfavourable changes in actuarial assumptions applied to the liability estimate such as discount rate, inflation and mortality tables partly mitigated by favourable movements in assets held.
+The net asset position of the company as at 31 March 2023 was £252,012k, an increase from £249,699k as at 31 March 2022 mainly explained by an after tax profit of £12,306k offset by other comprehensive expense of £9,990k owing to adverse movement in the company's defined benefit pension scheme obligation and adverse movement in currency cashflow hedges.
+The adverse movement in the defined benefit pension scheme obligation is mainly due to the fall in the value of assets mainly due to the rise in corporate bond yields.

-The market performance of company's primary markets remains stable despite the challenging economic environment, restrictions imposed during the pandemic and high competitor intensity prevailing in these markets.
-The company in our largest market the UK had a 12-month market share in value terms of 15.6% (source: Neilsen), which was a 0.1 ppts decrease from the prior year.
-In the UK the company continued with its established ' now we are talking' masterbrand campaign as well as supporting new product development and growth categories, in particular the launch of the group's Good Earth Tea brand with its focus on fruit and herbal teas.
-Canada, the Group's second largest market, had a strong year with market leadership extended with a value share of 29.3% (2020: 28.9%).
-Market performance in the Group's other markets was satisfactory.
+The market performance of the company's principal markets remains stable despite the challenging economic environment and high competitor intensity in markets in which these subsidiaries operate.
+The UK as our largest market had a 12-month market share in value terms of 15.6% (source: Nielsen).
+In the UK the company continued its 'for the love of' Tetley masterbrand campaign and for the first time undertook a TV advertising campaign for the Teapigs brand.
+In Canada, the Group's second largest market, market leadership was maintained with a value share of 27.7% (source: Nielsen).
+Market performance in the company's other markets was satisfactory.

-The operating environment globally remains challenging with de-growth in everyday black tea category, macroeconomic challenges, changes in consumer behaviour and high competitive intensity.
+The operating environment globally remains challenging with decline in the everyday black tea category, macroeconomic challenges, changes in consumer behaviour, high competitive intensity and recently significant inflationary driven cost increases.
 The company constantly strives to meet these challenges with a focus on investment behind brands, category expansion, innovation and cost rationalisation.